Policy and Public Affairs at the RCSLT

 - Guidelines, contacts and supporting resources

-Due to the structure of the current RCSLT website we are unable to make these webpages as accessible as the authors’ content suggests.
-The RCSLT is currently undertaking a major review of its website and this review will include addressing accessibility issues.
+Unfortunately, due to the current formatting of the RCSLT website, we are unable to make these webpages as accessible as the authors’ content suggests.
+The RCSLT is currently undertaking a major review of its website and will address these accessibility issues.

 See also the RCSLT Policy Twitter handle @rcsltpolicy.